 The Swedish Government’s position on this violent conflict is based on the following premises:

-It also means that Israel must avoid harming civilians as far as possible when exercising its right to defend itself.
+Israel must avoid harming civilians as far as possible when exercising its right to defend itself.
 Direct attacks on civilians and civilian property are unlawful.
 The principles of distinction between civilian objects and military objectives, proportionality and precaution must always be applied.

 - Regional escalation must be avoided.
 The risk of regional escalation is substantial, and such escalation would entail even more devastating consequences.
 Joint diplomatic efforts, including by regional actors and the UN, are essential to avoiding further escalation and the accompanying risk of full-scale war and other ripple effects in the region.
 The EU also has an important role to play in this.